 - To decrease the chance of the token leaking, I don’t want the token or the secret dumped to the screen or written to the disk.

-Some might use sops for static secrets, but I have a nifty API to generate new ones on demand.
+Some might use sops for static secrets (as we showed in Safely Secure Secrets: a SOPS plugin for kustomize), but I have a nifty API to generate new ones on demand.
 I want to use that with as little fuss as possible.
 So, I need a strategy to create my secret using that API without violating the above constraints.